raphaelDkhn/midi-on-starknet/README.md

-# Represent JSON Object On Starknet 💫
+# Represent MIDI Object On Starknet 💫

-An experimental project for representing any JSON data structure as a [Starknet](https://starkware.co/starknet/) smart contract.
-It demonstrates the feasibility of hosting complex objects, such as MIDI compositions, in smart contracts
+An experimental project for representing musical MIDI data as a [Starknet](https://starkware.co/starknet/) smart contract.

+## MIDI manipulation
+This project allows you to do midi manipulation:

+- `Tempo flex`: change the tempos by a certain basis point.
+- `Duration flex`: change the duration of all notes in a MIDI by a certain basis point.
+- `Transposition`: shift the pitch of all notes in a MIDI by a certain number of semitones.
+- `Velocity Scale`: adjust the velocity of all notes in a MIDI by a certain basis point.

 ## How to run the project?